dalvimanasi/NOAA-weather-data-analysis/README.md

 * Data Wrangling : programmatically download data from S3 buckets and perform preprocessing and wrangling to clean the data
 * Exploratory data analysis (on clean data): find patterns and insights using statistical and visualization tools
 * Data-pipeline : Luigi pipeline to automate the extraction, transformation and loading of the data
-* Docker : Build docker image to execute
+* Docker : Build Docker image to execute
+* CronJob : To schedule the execution of the docker images

 ### Tools used:
 Jupyter notebook, powerBI/Tableau

 ### Programming Language:
 Python